Barak-Kuzi/Snake/README.md

 **You can see the `Snake` Live On:** [Here](https://barak-kuzi.github.io/Snake/)

 ## Description
-_Snake is a single-player game built with JavaScript._
+_Snake is a single-player game built with TypeScript._

 Technologies:

-- JavaScript
+- TypeScript
 - HTML
 - CSS